laxmijangra493-lgtm/Word-Predictor-MLP/README.md

 # Word Predictor MLP:-

 A lightweight, zero-dependency neural language model built from first principles.
 This repository contains both a **custom-built automatic differentiation (Autograd) engine built purely in standard Python** and an optimized modern **PyTorch implementation** that scales from bigram predictions to multi-token context language modeling.
+But had a limitation if their was some words which are not in txt file it may not predict it better.

 ---